joshgubler/trailer-monitor-rpi/README.md

 [trailer-websocket.service](./systemd/trailer-websocket.service) is the systemd service which ensures websocket.py is always running.

 Currently the only websockets client is [the iOS app](https://github.com/joshgubler/trailer-monitor-ios).

+## VPN Client

+The raspberry pi also has a VPN client running, connecting back to my own VPN server.
+This allows me to connect to the pi from anywhere using a client-to-client VPN connection.